Discover the best Kent seaside towns that are easy to visit as a day trip by train from London.

 History buffs won’t go home feeling short-changed.
 A few miles from Folkestone is the Kent Battle of Britain Museum, housing the best collection of Battle of Britain memorabilia in the UK, including dozens of aircraft.

-Finally, transport geeks are in for a very special treat.
 The Romney, Hythe and Dymchurch Railway (RH&DR) is a light railway connecting nearby Hythe and Dungeness.
 But these are no ordinary trains, using miniature steam trains from the 1920s and 1930s to haul vintage coaches from the same era.